markedjs/marked/README.md

 ## Options

-marked has 4 different switches which change behavior.
+marked has a few different switches which change behavior.

 - __pedantic__: Conform to obscure parts of `markdown.pl` as much as possible.
   Don't fix any of the original markdown bugs or poor behavior.
 - __gfm__: Enable github flavored markdown (enabled by default).
 - __sanitize__: Sanitize the output.
 Ignore any HTML that has been input.
 - __highlight__: A callback to highlight code blocks.

-None of the above are mutually exclusive/inclusive.
+- __tables__: Enable GFM tables.
+This is enabled by default.
+(Requires the `gfm` option in order to be enabled).
+- __breaks__: Enable GFM line breaks.
+Disabled by default.

 ## Usage